EPAM Systems (NYSE:EPAM) Releases FY 2021 Earnings Guidance

-EPAM Systems (NYSE:EPAM) last announced its quarterly earnings results on Thursday, August 5th.
-The information technology services provider reported $2.05 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.94 by $0.11.
-The firm had revenue of $881.40 million during the quarter, compared to the consensus estimate of $861.36 million.
-EPAM Systems had a return on equity of 18.89% and a net margin of 13.12%.
-The firm’s quarterly revenue was up 39.4% compared to the same quarter last year.
-During the same period in the prior year, the company posted $1.46 earnings per share.
-On average, equities analysts predict that EPAM Systems will post 7.13 earnings per share for the current year.
+EPAM Systems (NYSE:EPAM) last announced its earnings results on Thursday, August 5th.
+The information technology services provider reported $2.05 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.94 by $0.11.
+EPAM Systems had a net margin of 13.12% and a return on equity of 18.89%.
+The firm had revenue of $881.40 million for the quarter, compared to analyst estimates of $861.36 million.
+During the same quarter in the prior year, the business posted $1.46 EPS.
+The business’s revenue was up 39.4% compared to the same quarter last year.
+As a group, research analysts forecast that EPAM Systems will post 7.13 EPS for the current year.

-In other news, SVP Lawrence F. Solomon sold 8,000 shares of the company’s stock in a transaction that occurred on Tuesday, May 25th.
-The stock was sold at an average price of $481.00, for a total transaction of $3,848,000.00.
-Following the completion of the sale, the senior vice president now owns 10,659 shares in the company, valued at $5,126,979.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Arkadiy Dobkin sold 42,500 shares of the company’s stock in a transaction that occurred on Monday, May 24th.
-The stock was sold at an average price of $482.88, for a total value of $20,522,400.00.
-Following the sale, the chief executive officer now owns 1,361,893 shares of the company’s stock, valued at approximately $657,630,891.84.
+In other EPAM Systems news, VP Gary C. Abrahams sold 375 shares of the firm’s stock in a transaction on Monday, May 24th.
+The shares were sold at an average price of $484.00, for a total value of $181,500.00.
+Following the completion of the sale, the vice president now directly owns 1,687 shares in the company, valued at $816,508.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Arkadiy Dobkin sold 42,500 shares of the firm’s stock in a transaction on Monday, May 24th.
+The stock was sold at an average price of $482.88, for a total transaction of $20,522,400.00.
+Following the completion of the sale, the chief executive officer now owns 1,361,893 shares of the company’s stock, valued at $657,630,891.84.
 The disclosure for this sale can be found here.
-Insiders have sold 73,563 shares of company stock valued at $36,082,270 in the last 90 days.
-Company insiders own 4.80% of the company’s stock.
+Over the last quarter, insiders have sold 74,206 shares of company stock valued at $36,473,214.
+4.80% of the stock is currently owned by corporate insiders.

 About EPAM Systems